leeberg/LabAssistant/README.md

 * "Refactoring"
 * "Step builder" for sequencing runbooks?

-This is a Windows 10 Universal Application designed to load an xml file contining information with Azure Automation webhooks you would like to control from you phone.
-You will define exisiting runbook names and inputs in your own Azure Automation Environment.
+This is a Windows 10 Universal Application designed to load an xml file contining information with Azure Automation Runbooks you would like to control from you phone.
+You will define exisiting runbook names and inputs that you have already created in your own Azure Automation Environment.
 This app is designed to call "control runbook" using a single Azure Automation Webhook.
 This control runbook will then launch the other runbooks using the varibles you provided in the phone app.

 ####Select your xml file defined Azure Automation Runbook